Biography

 Parker Mott, Psy.D.

-Dr. Mott completed his Bachelor’s Degree in Psychology from the University of Central Florida in Orlando and was awarded his Master’s Degree and Doctorate in Clinical Psychology from The American School of Professional Psychology at Argosy University in Tampa, FL.
-He completed his internship at the Clemson University counseling center in South Carolina, and finished his residency requirements in private practice.
-Dr. Mott recently worked as the Associate Director of a large group practice in Naples, Bonita Springs, and Fort Myers, Florida.
+Dr. Mott completed his internship at the Clemson University counseling center in South Carolina, and finished his residency requirements in private practice.
+He recently worked as the Associate Director of a large group practice in Naples, Bonita Springs, and Fort Myers, Florida.
 While at this position, he provided individual and family therapy, marital and couples counseling, conducted psychological assessments and bariatric evaluations, and provided supervision to post-doctoral residents.
 In addition, he worked in the community providing psychological services to those in assisted-living facilities and at a renowned ALS Clinic.

 In addition to work in college counseling and private practice, Dr. Mott has experience in a variety of clinical settings which include working in inpatient psychiatric facilities assessing and treating those who suffer from serious mental illness and self-injurious behaviors.
 Dr. Mott also has clinical experience with those who suffer from substance-related problems, addiction, and co-occurring disorders.